 Effective In-Class Learning

-This MEd School Counselling program utilizes weekend classes so you can combine your professional life with your studies.
+This MEd in School Counselling program utilizes weekend classes so you can combine your professional life with your studies.
 All 13 of your courses are taught by experienced school counselling practitioners over the course of two years with in-depth, personalized support throughout your schooling.
 Contact an advisor to learn about City University’s Master of Education Programs.

 Where CityU Can Take You